ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/error_handling.md

 A <code>ForbiddenRequestException</code> should signal a unauthorized request by the user.
 It is similar in mindset as the HTTP error 403.

+A <code>RequestNotFoundException</code> should signal a unauthorized request by the user.
+It is similar in mindset as the HTTP error 404.

 An <code>InternalServerErrorException</code> signals that something went wrong inside your application - pretty much like the HTTP error 500.